Sharon Tooze

-Sharon Tooze, FMedSci is an American cell biologist who has made significant contributions to the field of autophagy.
+Sharon Tooze FMedSci is an American cell biologist who has made significant contributions to the field of autophagy.
 She is a senior scientist at the Francis Crick Institute and was awarded European Molecular Biology Organization (EMBO) membership in 2010.

 Education and academic career

-Tooze earned a Bachelor of Science (B.S.) in physics at the College of Holy Cross and a Master of Science (M.S.) in cellular and molecular biology at Yale University.
-Following this she went to the European Molecular Biology Laboratory (EMBL) and was awarded a Ph.D. in cell biology.
+Tooze graduated from the College of the Holy Cross with a Bachelor of Science in physics in 1979.
+She then earned a Master of Science (M.S.) in cellular and molecular biology from Yale University in 1982 and her Ph.D. in cell biology from the European Molecular Biology Laboratory (EMBL) in 1986.

 After a post doctoral fellowship she was promoted to staff scientist at EMBL in 1990.
 In 1994, Tooze moved to London to set up a lab studying the biogenesis of secretory granules at the Imperial Cancer Research Fund, later the Cancer Research UK London Research Institute (and now part of the Francis Crick Institute).

 Research interests

 At EMBL Sharon Tooze studied transport of a viral glycoprotein from a SARS virus and showed that O-linked glycosylation starts in the ER-Golgi intermediate compartment.
 Later she became interested in organelle biogenesis and in how immature secretory granules form from the trans-Golgi network in neuroendocrine cells.

 In 2006, Tooze developed interest in autophagy and the biogenesis of autophagosomes.
 Since then her lab has identified several mammalian Atg proteins and continues to contribute to understanding of autophagy at the molecular cell biology level.